 Working with a long-term view

 Agarwal can afford to grow Phool without compromise because of Acumen’s investment philosophy of patient capital.
-Unlike traditional startup investment that is based on fast growth and quick, exponential returns for investors, patient capital takes a long-term view with a high tolerance for risk and flexibility for the needs of the entrepreneur.
+Unlike traditional startup investment with a focus on fast growth and quick, exponential returns for investors, patient capital takes a long-term view.
+It also has a high tolerance for risk and flexibility for the needs of the entrepreneur.

 Patient capital is a framework based on impact and principles.
 And while it was originally designed to meet the needs of entrepreneurs in the world’s most challenging environments, the model seems increasingly relevant in the developed world.
 For how can we address the biggest issues of our time if we’re not willing to change the system that created them?